davidthings/mocad/tutorial/tutorial.md

 ![]( images/chapter6_1_c.png)

-We now have positions defined for the robot body in numerical form which we can use however we like.
+We now have positions defined for the robot body in numerical form which we can use how ever we like.

 Now, let's define a legSegment